 A large majority of dust collection systems are for abrasive blasting applications.
-Dust collections systems can be integrated into your surface enhancement process to provide recovery, reclamation, and cleaning of abrasive media for re-use.
+Dust collection systems can be integrated into your surface enhancement process to provide recovery, reclamation, and cleaning of abrasive media for re-use.

 In wheel blast equipment, dust collection is used to pull debris and dust from the air wash system.

-Dust collectors are equipped with filter cleaning mechanisms.
-Most will utilize an air-pulse mechanism to free build up and restore air flow.
+Dust collectors are equipped with filter-cleaning mechanisms.
+Most will utilize an air-pulse mechanism to free build-up and restore airflow.
 The air-pulse cleaning can be manual or automatic.
-In the past many collectors used filter bags, but the majority have transitioned to higher efficiency cartridge filters to comply with clean air regulations.
+In the past many collectors used filter bags, but the majority have transitioned to higher-efficiency cartridge filters to comply with clean air regulations.

 Small collectors come equipped with a clean-out drawer or a small drum to capture dust and debris.
 Applications that generate a higher volume of dust may require additional equipment that can dump waste into 55-gallon drums or super sacks.

 There are options to prevent damage from the ignition of combustible dust.
 Spark arrestors help extinguish a spark as it travels through the ductwork or explosion vents will direct a blast away from personnel and equipment.
 Wet dust collectors are also available to reduce the potential for damage from combustible dust.

 - Fume Collectors